-Jim has been an advocate of MIPS helmet technology for several years.
+Jim, a bicycle injury lawyer has been an advocate of MIPS helmet technology for several years.
 It is currently the only available technology designed to minimize the risk of a concussion in a bike crash.
 What was lacking was any data on exactly how much of an edge a MIPS helmet provided.
 A recent study at the Virginia Tech Helmet Lab yielded some pretty interesting information about helmet safety related to concussion risk.

 In 1999 the Consumer Product Safety Commission created the standards which are still used in the helmet industry today.
 Those standards were created testing helmets dropped onto an anvil at a set speed.
 They were required to prevent head impact accelerations over 300 g, a force associated with skull fractures and death.
 One of the major weaknesses in the CPSC testing was that it did not test the entire helmet.
 Crash data shows most cycling crashes resulting in a brain injury resulted from striking the rim of the helmet.
 The other major flaw in their testing was it did not attempt to minimize concussion level impacts.

 It is been reported that an estimated 81,000 people made a visit to the emergency room in the United States in 2015 for bicycle related head injuries.
 This is the most for any sport.
 This number does not include people who never reported to a doctor or went to a primary care doctor.

 Researchers at Virginia Tech worked with the Insurance Institute For Highway Safety (IIHS) and designed testing protocols which more realistically reflected crash dynamics.
 This included the helmet striking asphalt at an angle and at a lower velocity than the original CPSC standards.
 In addition, they also tested the side of the helmet and along the frontal rim (which is not been included in the CPSC testing).